- Theoretical Discussion of Both Supply Chain Management and Material Handling

 Theoretical Discussion of Both Supply Chain Management and Material Handling

-The supply chain entails a network of suppliers, manufacturers, assembly plants, and distribution channels.
-Similarly, the supply chain conducts the procurement of materials and the conversion of such materials into transitional and finished products (Bozarth & Handfield, 2005).
-The final role entails the distribution of these materials to the respective customers.
 From this description, it can be noted that supply chain management is crucial in various industries.
 Generally, supply chain management (SCM) refers to the systems of managing the transfer of information, materials, and services right from the raw materials to the final consumers.
 Ideally, it is observable that SCM differs from the supply management that only stresses the consumer-supplier affiliations (Mahapatra, 2010).

 SCM has been reputed for productivity and competitiveness within manufacturing/service enterprises.
-Furthermore, it remains a fundamental application area within the electronic commerce industries.
+Furthermore, it remains a fundamental application area within the electronic commerce industry.
 This dependency on the electronic industry has consequently led to increased attention to material handling and other related processes within such organizations (Li, 2007).
 There are two features within the SCM.
 The foremost portion is called the back-end.

 This composes the physical structure blocks, supply amenities, production structures, warehouses, distributors, and retailers.
 The logistic facilities are also pertinent components of this system.
-The back-end entails production, assembly, and physical transit (Frazelle, 2001).
+The back end entails production, assembly, and physical transit (Frazelle, 2001).
 In this stage, there are fundamental decisions that are bound to be made.
 In this decision process, there is a supplier appointment as well as the appropriation of optimal procurement frameworks.

 In the manufacturing considerations, there are major decisions helpful in choosing plant situation area, product line choice, as well as capacity planning and production arrangement.
 The distribution considerations involve decisions about warehouse setting, client allocation, demand speculation, and inventory management (Radhakrishnan, 2001).
 It is also important to consider logistics within the SCM processes.